The iPhone 8 could get curved OLED screens, and Samsung is reportedtly its top supplier

 -

-Feb 13Apple's iPhone 8 could get curved OLED screens, and making Samsung billions
+Feb 13Apple's iPhone 8 could get curved OLED screens -- and make Samsung billions

 -